6. Colorful threads

 ebook: God's Bulgarian tapestry

 One photo taken by the first Bulgarian volunteers shows Miles Zinn and a sleeping bear.
 That picture isn't a zoo photo where a moat and fence separate Miles from the bear.
 It wasn't taken in a circus tent.
 It was taken on a street in Sofia and Miles is right next to the bear.
 The big animal belonged to a gypsy couple.
-They used it to raise money (from people like Miles who paid for the privilege of taking the photo).
+They used it to raise money (from people like Miles, who paid for the privilege of taking the photo).

 A favorite story of the first year's team also concerns a gypsy and his bear.
 It happened one day during a street car ride.
-Being in a street car or trolley quickly became a a common thing for them.
+Being in a street car or trolley quickly became a common thing for them.
 Most Sofia residents travel around the city on those trolleys and the feeder bus system.
 A web of trolley tracks and their accompanying overhead wires crisscross Sofia.
 Looking at them, one could think that Sofia was caught in a giant spider web.

 That day, several of the Nazarene volunteers were riding across Sofia.
-At one stop, they watched open-mouthed as a gypsy clambered on board pulling his bear with him!
+At one stop, they watched open-mouthed as a gypsy clambered on board, pulling his bear with him!
 Apparently, bears aren't allowed on Sofia's mass transit system.
 The trolley driver came charging out of the forward compartment she had decorated with lace curtains and family photos.
 Storming to the back door, she ordered the gypsy and his bear off her tram.

-Miles Zinn (the young fellow in the photo with the bear), Philip Rodebush, Todd Brant and Scot Riggins were close friends at Southern Nazarene University.
+Miles Zinn (the young fellow in the photo with the bear), Philip Rodebush, Todd Brant, and Scot Riggins were close friends at Southern Nazarene University.
 In the spring of their junior year, all four of them won elections to student government positions.
-That same year they made a promise to one another.
+That same year, they made a promise to one another.
 None were ministerial students.
-However, they decided that, when they graduated, they would go together to live among some unevangelized people group.
+However, they decided that when they graduated, they would go together to live among some unevangelized people group.
 There, they would spend at least a year sharing Christ.
 While SNU President Loren Gresham was already formulating his volunteer idea, he had not yet mentioned it to students.
 This was something they felt led to commit to by the Holy Spirit.

 Miles and Philip already had short-term overseas experience.
 Both had been to Russia for a summer.
 One Christmas break, Philip went on SNU's annual Work and Witness trip to Mexico.
 During his senior year, Miles took a missions course called "Perspectives on the World Christian Movement."